dencoseca/jangle/README.md

 ## Overview

-Jangle is a command line tool to provide an easy way to manage secrets with the Mac OS Keychain.
+Jangle is a command line tool to provide an easy way to manage secrets and export them in a shell environment.

 ## Getting started

 ### Prerequisites

-Assuming a Mac OS environment...
+Mac OS is required as the Mac OS Keychain is currently the only supported secret store.

 Go SDK installed: